Peruvian salmon ceviche recipe

 Ceviche is an old tradition in South America used by the Incas to preserve their fish with fruit juices, salt and chili peppers.
 The Spanish conquerors later introduced the lime, which is now more commonly used.

 The fish will essentially be “cooked” by the lime juice.
 The citric acids in the juice alters the fish’s protein structures, just as if it had been cooked with heat.
-However, the acid does not kill bacteria and parasites as thoroughly as heat.
-Therefore, it is important to use the freshest and cleanest fish possible.
-The longer it is left to marinade, the longer it will cook.

 Ingredients for salmon ceviche: